Mulinuʻu

-Mulinuʻu is a small village situated on a tiny peninsula on Upolu island in Samoa.
-It became the site of the colonial administration in Samoa in the 1870s and continues to be the site for the Parliament of Samoa.
-It is located on the central north coast of the island and is part of the urban area comprising Apia, the country's capital.
+Mulinuʻu is a small village situated on a tiny peninsula of Upolu island in Samoa.
+It became the site of the colonial administration in Samoa in the 1870s and continues to be the seat of government as the location of the Parliament of Samoa.
+It is located on the central-north coast of Upolu and is administratively part of the district of Tuamasaga and the urban area comprising Apia, the country's capital.
+The population of Mulinuʻu is 27 as of the 2016 census.

-Overview

-Mulinuʻu peninsula, where this and some other villages are situated, is the site of the Fale Fono or Parliament House in Samoa as well as the Lands and Titles Court.
-At the tip of the peninsula is the meteorology office which was initially established in the late 19th century as an observatory.
-The peninsula is also the site for several important tombs including that of the previous Head of State, Malietoa Tanumafili II.
+The peninsula Mulinuʻu is situated on is the location of a few other villages, the site of the Fale Fono or Parliament House, and the Lands and Titles Court.
+At the tip of the peninsula is the meteorology office, which was initially established in the late 19th century as an observatory.
+The peninsula is also the site of several important tombs, including that of one of the first heads of state (O le Ao o le Malo), Malietoa Tanumafili II.

-The population of Mulinuʻu village is 27.
-It is part of Tuamasaga district.
+The flag of the German colonial office was raised in Mulinuʻu on 1 March 1900 to symbolise the beginning of German colonial rule in Samoa.